 This page lists some potential projects in the DEDIS lab that may be available next semester.
-Please first read the general guidelines for projects in the DEDIS lab, then contact the relevant lab members to discuss potential projects in more detail.
+Please first read the general guidelines for projects in the DEDIS lab, then use ONLY the following form to get in touch with us:

 Contact: Simone Colombo